 Ease of Use

 Second to Print Quality, our Ease of Use metric is responsible for 30% of the overall score for each printer.
 We tested how difficult it was to switch filaments, level the print bed, and connect to the printer to send files, as well as how much it work it was to set up the printer for the first times.
 We also looked at the display on the printer — if there was one — and the quality and clarity of information displayed.
-The Select Mini scored a 5 out of 10 for its average showing, with the graphic below showing how this ranks with the rest of the models in the review.
+The Select Mini scored a 5 out of 10 for its average showing.

 This printer is almost completely assembled right out of the box, only requiring you to attach the spool holder on the side of the printer.
 This holder slides right on, with no fasteners necessary to mount it.